 Spatial Memory Loss

-Spatial memory loss is quite common in a number of conditions, although it is not frequently reported as the first sign of memory loss.
-The biggest reason it has not been reported more frequently is that people do not realize that spatial memory is its own category of memory.
+Spatial memory loss is common in several conditions, although it is not frequently reported as the first sign of memory loss.
+The biggest reason it is not reported more frequently is that people do not realize that spatial memory is its own category of memory.
 They only know that they are having trouble remembering where things are, and therefore report losses to short-term and long-term memory.
-However, spatial memory, because of its dependency on the hippocampus, is one of the first types of memory to see deficits in many disorders.
+However, because of its dependency on the hippocampus, spatial memory is one of the first types of memory to see deficits in many disorders.

 Alzheimer's disease is the most common reason behind memory loss.
 Alzheimer's first attacks the hippocampus.
 Because the hippocampus is so severely impacted early in the disease, spatial memory loss is one of the first signs of the disorder.
-However, it is not until other types of memory loss are apparent that most people seek out help.
-The earlier Alzheimer's is detected, the more treatment options there are available.
-It is important for this reason that if you suddenly find yourself having trouble with spatial memory that you seek help right away.
+However, it is not until other types of memory loss are apparent that most people seek help.
+The earlier Alzheimer's is detected, the more available treatment options.
+For this reason, it is important to seek help right away if you find yourself having trouble with spatial memory.

 A traumatic brain injury can be responsible for the loss of spatial memory.
-If the right hemisphere of the brain is severely damaged this can cause severe impairments in spatial memory.
-In addition, if the hippocampus is damaged at all in the brain injury, spatial memory can greatly suffer.
+If the right hemisphere of the brain is severely damaged it can cause impairments in spatial memory.
+In addition, if the hippocampus is damaged, spatial memory can experience significant losses.
 Sometimes the loss of spatial memory due to brain injury is temporary.
-As the brain heals, so too does the spatial memory begin to come back.
+As the brain heals, spatial memory may begin to come back.

-A stroke can also be a cause of loss of spatial memory.
+A stroke can also cause the loss of spatial memory.
 A stroke may impact the hippocampus, causing problems with spatial and other types of memory.
-However, if the stroke primarily affects the right hemisphere of the brain, it is more likely that spatial memory will be affected.
-Some stroke patients do recover somewhat over time, and it is possible that some spatial memory abilities may return with therapy.
+However, if the stroke primarily affects the brain's right hemisphere, it is more likely that spatial memory will be affected.
+Some stroke patients recover somewhat over time, and it is possible that some spatial memory abilities may return with therapy.

 The process of aging has long been known to cause memory loss over time.
 This is considered natural memory loss, and there really isn't anything to be done about it in most cases.
 The same is true of spatial memory.
 As we age, our ability to recall where things are located declines.
 You may find that as you get older, you have a harder time remembering where you last saw your phone, your car keys, or your wallet.

 New studies have come to light, however, that may be able to reverse the effects of aging on spatial memory.
 The research was done with rodents and has yet to be tested on humans.
-The idea behind the research is that the immune system weakens with age and is related to the memory loss.
-The researchers found that when they introduced boosted immune systems in the mice, they regained their spatial memory abilities.
+The idea is that the immune system weakens with age and contributes to memory loss.
+The researchers found that when they boosted immune systems in the mice, they regained their spatial memory abilities.

 Other studies on mice have shown that stress may cause permanent deficits in spatial memory.
 Mice were put under restraint stress for six hours a day for 21 days.
 These rodents were then unable to perform spatial memory tasks.
 Over time without stress, their spatial memory abilities did not improve.
-This suggests that putting the brain under stress, including emotional duress, could have an effect on spatial memory loss.
+This suggests that putting the brain under stress, including emotional duress, could influence spatial memory loss.